khalid-hussain/shaheen/chap22.md

 "Yes.
 I am leaving for the western front.
 I have asked Bashir to stay here for the sake of taking care of the wounded."

-Badr Bin Mughira looked at Rabia, bid her farewell and taking quick steps left the room.
+Badr bin Mughira looked at Rabia, bid her farewell and taking quick steps left the room.

 After a while, Rabia and Angela were looking out of the window.
 The army of the